Ever wondered why so many articles, blog posts, videos and newsletters are based around the idea of a list?

 However, I wanted to dig a little deeper into one thing… the marketing effectiveness of lists.
 I didn’t want to weaken that focus with “10 Reasons why lists dominate the internet”.

 Sometimes, you need to offer more substance around one subject.
 Other times, an issue could be impacting your readers and you need to address it.
 And there are times when you want to share one really useful idea, which wouldn’t work if you broke it down into a list of sub-ideas.

 In short, the surface-level approach that makes lists so popular, renders them ineffective for anything that requires depth.

 So mix it up.

 If you haven’t already used list-based blog posts, articles, videos, podcasts or newsletters, give it a go.
 Experiment.
 Test different types of list.
 Measure the feedback.
-Check things (metrics) including; sales, leads, open rates, social shares and new subscribers.
+Check things (metrics) including; sales, client enquiries, open rates, social shares and new subscribers, etc.

 Because you could be missing out on a huge opportunity.